-All graduate students admitted to our program are provided with guaranteed financial support during their first five years in residence.
+All graduate students admitted to our program are provided with guaranteed financial support during at least their first five years in residence.
 All students receive a fee waiver to cover tuition costs and a monthly stipend to cover most living expenses, including health insurance.
 Although not guaranteed, funding beyond the fifth year is also typically available.

 First and second year students primarily work as Graduate Assistants for approximately 20 hours per week and assist faculty members with large sections of undergraduate sociology courses.
 After their second year, students are typically funded as Independent Instructors and teach an undergraduate course in their specialty area of Sociology.
 The department also provides travel funds for graduate students to present papers at professional meetings annually.